SnoringHampton Roads, VA

 Snoring can be effectively treated with the use of an oral appliance.
 When you sleep, an oral appliance is worn over your teeth like an orthodontic retainer to keep your airway open and prevent snoring.
 A custom-made oral appliance can help you sleep better, wake up feeling more rested, and improve your overall health.

 Oral appliances work by readjusting the structures of your mouth to keep the airways open while you’re sleeping.
-They reposition the jaw and tongue, so that the jaw is a bit forward.
-This small, simple movement can make all of the difference when it comes to your breathing.
-It promotes regular breathing and helps you to stop or reduce your snoring.
+They reposition the jaw and tongue so that the jaw is a bit forward.
+This small, simple movement can make all the difference when it comes to your breathing.
+It promotes regular breathing and helps you stop or reduce your snoring.

 Each oral appliance is customized for your smile.
 Everyone is different.
-The snoring you experience and the positioning of your tissues may be different than someone else.
-When we fit you for an oral device, we ensure that it’s the perfect position for your specific needs.
+The snoring you experience, and the positioning of your tissues may differ from that of someone else.
+When we fit you for an oral device, we ensure it’s the perfect position for your needs.
 Without customization, oral appliances are a gamble.
-You don’t know if they’ll be successful until after you’ve already bought it and brought it home.
+You don’t know if they’ll be successful until after you’ve bought it and brought it home.
 You can have confidence in a custom appliance.

 Oral Devices From Professionals

-You should only get an oral appliance that’s prescribed by a dental professional.
-We want to provide an accurate diagnosis and ensure that this is the right path for you.
-When we customize a device, we do a thorough evaluation of your mouth.
-Knowing your current state of oral health and your exact anatomical features allows us to provide you with an appliance that’s going to fit you perfectly.
+You should only get an oral appliance prescribed by a dental professional.
+We want to provide an accurate diagnosis and ensure this is your right path.
+When we customize a device, we thoroughly evaluate your mouth.
+Knowing your current state of oral health and exact anatomical features allows us to provide you with an appliance that will fit you perfectly.

-We offer follow up visits to monitor the wear and tear on your appliance and the state of your oral health.
+We offer follow-up visits to monitor the wear and tear on your appliance and the state of your oral health.
 It’s important to know your progress and ensure that it’s going to be a long-term solution for you.
-The appliance should be something that’s comfortable for you to wear.
-The appliance should still be effective, even if some things we need to tweak.
+The appliance should be comfortable for you to wear.
+It should still be effective, even if some things need tweaking.
 We’ll modify the device so that it continues to work well for your needs.

 While oral appliance therapy works well for many patients, it may not be the correct solution for you.
-Or, you may need modifications done to your device.
-Keep track on if you wake up from snoring, others in the household notice the snoring, or how you feel upon waking up.
-We take into consideration your other health conditions and medications so that we can produce the best result for you.
+You may also need modifications to your device.
+Keep track of whether you wake up from snoring, whether others in the household notice the snoring, and how you feel upon waking up.
+We consider your other health conditions and medications so that we can produce the best result for you.

 Frequently Asked Questions